sndrtj/afplot/README.md

 # afplot

 This is a tool to plot allele frequencies in VCF files.

+The two main subcommands that are available are:
+* `regions`: Plot single regions or regions from a bed file, optionally with a margin.
+* `whole-genome`: Create a single image for every chromosome on the genome.

-There are three plot modes:
+Both subcommands have three modes:

-* histogram: this will make a histogram with kernel density plot for every chromosome.
+* `histogram`: This will create a histogram with kernel density plot of allele frequencies.
-* scatter: This will create a scatter plot of allele frequencies per chromosome, with the position on the chromosome on the x-axis
+* `scatter`: Create a scatter plot of allele frequencies, along the region or chromosome.
-* distance: This will create a scatter plot of the *distance* to the expected theoretical allele frequencies.
+* `distance`: Create a scatter plot of distances to theoretical allele frequencies, along the region or chromosome.
+This only makes sense for autosomes of diploid organisms.

+By default, colors correspond to call type (hom_alt/ref/hom_ref).

-Multiple VCF files can be supplied simultaneously.
+Multiple VCF files can be supplied simultaneously for the `whole-genome` subcommand, in which case they can be grouped by label.
-When only a single VCF file is supplied, plots will be colored on call type.
 When multiple VCF files are supplied, plots will be colored on label per VCF file.

 Only one sample per VCF file can be plotted.

-It currently assumes the presence of an `AD` column in the `FORMAT` field.
+We currently assume the presence of an `AD` column in the `FORMAT` field.
 This column should contain the depth per allele, with the reference allele being first.

 All VCFs should be indexed with tabix, and should contain contigs in the header.

 ## Installation